 The significant boost in performance means a longer operational life span.

 Obviously, this advice isn’t going to apply for everyone.
 Quad-cores are extremely rare in 13-inch notebooks, so if you’re going small, it’s not an option.
 But for the many who buy a 14-inch or 15-inch system a quad can make a lot of sense, and is worth extra cash.
 The significant boost in performance means a longer operational life span.

 Quads have become even more attractive in recent months because Intel has, for the first time, added a line of mobile Core i5 quad-core chips as part of its 6th-generation Core lineup.
 This has made it possible to introduce affordable quad-core systems like the Dell Inspiron 15 7000 Series, which is $800.

 Our laptop reviews tell a consistent story.
 Expensive laptops often receive high scores.
 Only a few cheap laptops have ever managed a 9/10 or higher, and most laptops in such esteemed company sell for $800 or more.

-We think that the $800 to $1,000 range is where you’ll find the best laptop value.
+The $800 to $1,000 range is where you’ll find the best laptop value.
 This amount of money can’t buy you everything, but it can buy you a laptop that’s excellent in important areas.
 You only have to spend more if you want a gaming laptop.
 In that case, we recommend budgeting at least $1,500.

-We don’t recommend buying something you can’t afford, but for most people, the difference between a great laptop and an OK one is just a few hundred dollars.
-That’s a couple nice dinners, a single weekend vacation or a couple months of going to Starbucks every day.
+I don’t recommend buying something you can’t afford, but for most people, the difference between a great laptop and an OK one is just a couple hundred dollars.
+That’s a couple nice dinners, a single weekend vacation, or a few months of going to Starbucks every day.